NikKowPHP/social-brain/chapters/chapter-4.md

 > ### **Investigator's Log: Mr. Fix-It vs. The Conductor**
 >
 > My wife used to call me "Mr. Fix-It," and it wasn't a compliment.
-The marketing director in that boardroom wasn't selling a better idea; he was creating a shared feeling.
-My 'Mr. Fix-It' brain, both at home and at work, was obsessed with solving the logical problem.
-He understood the real task was to connect with the emotional problem—the fear of losing a customer.
+I now realize why.
+In a conversation, my Architect brain was obsessed with solving the logical problem.
+The marketing director in that boardroom understood the real task was to connect with the emotional problem—the fear of losing a customer.
 He conducted the music of the room, while I was just shouting the notes.
-That was the day I realized connection isn't the prelude to the solution; it *is* the solution.
+That was the day I realized connection isn't a prelude to the solution; connection *is* the solution.
 ---

 ### **System Alert: Is This Manipulation?**